OluwakemiElenpe/Spotify-Exploratory-Data-Analysis-with-Python/README.md

-# Exploratory Data Analysis with Python
+# Exploratory Data Analysis of Spotify dataset with Python

 ## Introduction
 This is an exploratory data analysis of Spotify dataset.
 The dataset comprises of songs published on the platform from 1922 to 2021.
 The two datasets used for the demo are gotten from kaggle.com and are classified as [Spotify tracks](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db) (features of tracks) and [Soptify datasets](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets) (classification by Genre).